vhartikainen/protecting-workloads-workshop/docs/workshop/perimeter-layer/assess.md

 2. For an AWS sponsored event, while in the stack outputs, note the **ScannerUID** value.
 This Id value will be used to identify the posture of your site within the automated scanner and the <a href="http://waflabdash.awssecworkshops.com/" target="_blank">associated dashboard</a>.

 3. While still in stack outputs, right click the link in **RedTeamHostSession** and open in new tab.
-This will launch an AWS Systems Manager Session Manager to the host you will use to perform ad hoc scans against your site URL.
+This will launch an AWS Systems Manager Session Manager to the host you will use to perform manual scans against your site URL.

 !!! info "AWS Systems Manager Session Manager"
     Session Manager is a fully managed AWS Systems Manager capability that lets you manage your Amazon EC2 instances through an interactive one-click browser-based shell or through the AWS CLI.
 Session Manager provides secure and auditable instance management without the need to open inbound ports, maintain bastion hosts, or manage SSH keys.